 - Best red shoes for toddlers

 - Best juice blend for your health

-Voice search is dramatically changing keyword usage, both by leaning more toward colloquial (spoken) English and by switching positioning to first person (I rather than you).
+Voice search is dramatically changing keyword usage, both by learning more toward colloquial (spoken) English and by switching positioning to first person (I rather than you).

 This is important because it changes how you should phrase long-tail keywords, who you are speaking to, and how your pages will come up.